HowMuchDoINeed.co logo

 How do you calculate bolt spacing in timber?

-Bolt spacing depends on timber thickness, bolt diameter, and structural load.
-Generally, space bolts at least three times the bolt diameter apart (measured centre-to-centre), and at least two bolt diameters from the timber edge and end.
-For example, using 12mm (½") bolts, space them at least 36mm (1½") apart and 24mm (1") from edges.
-Always check structural codes for your project.
+Bolt spacing comes down to three things: timber thickness, bolt diameter, and the structural load it needs to carry.
+The general rule is to space bolts at least three times the bolt diameter apart, measured centre-to-centre, and keep them at least two bolt diameters from any edge or end.
+So with 12mm (½") bolts, you're looking at a minimum of 36mm (1½") between bolts and 24mm (1") from edges.
+That said, always check the relevant structural codes for your specific project — don't rely on rules of thumb for anything load-bearing.

 What is the minimum distance between fasteners in timber?